Pinellas County, Florida: Government

 The Board of County Commissioners governs all unincorporated areas of the county under the state's constitution, with the power to adopt ordinances, approve the county budget, set millages, and provide services.
 The county's municipalities, while governing their own affairs, may call upon the county for specialized services.
 The county administrator, appointed by and reporting to the Board, oversees most of the day-to-day operations of the county.
+In November 2024, Pinellas County voters approved a charter amendment (Amendment 1) that established term limits for County Commissioners, restricting them to twelve consecutive years of service.

 As of 2025, The members of the Board are as follows: